kazuryyx/EnkaNetworkAPI/README.md

 This is an API wrapper for https://enka.network in Java.
 <br> At the time of writing, we only had the option to use this API for JS, TS, PY hence why I made this :)

 ## As of version 4.2, all docs have been rewritten.
-For Installatin and examples please refer to http://enka-docs.kazury.me.
+For Installation and examples please refer to http://enka-docs.kazury.me.

 ### Last words
 1. I will keep this library always updated, expect an update within 1-2 days a new patch.